 This course teaches the student methods of assessing nutritional literature for credibility, accuracy and political biases.
 The student will learn to recognize the special challenges of nutritional scientific research.
 In this course, the student will also learn how to understand the structure and referencing of a journal paper.

-In addition to the regular classroom instruction in Natural Nutrition, 50 hours of practicum are mandatory for the student (out of approximately 100 practicum hours scheduled throughout the academic year).
+In addition to the regular classroom instruction in Natural Nutrition, 50 hours of practicals are mandatory for the student (out of approximately 100 practical hours scheduled throughout the academic year).
 In these sessions, the student has the opportunity to develop assessment and interview skills essential to his/her success in the field of holistic nutrition.
 This is done under the supervision of a qualified holistic nutritional consultant, through presentation of case studies, role-playing, group studies and lectures by guest speakers.
-For more information, including sample topics, please visit the ‘Practicums’ page.
+For more information, including sample topics, please visit the ‘Practicals’ page.